Kote Hanuman reemerged a Prasanna Veera Anjaneya

 Chittoor

-Chittoor was at a strategic position connecting the province of Tamil, Telugu and Kannada speaking regions.
+Chittoor was in a strategic position connecting the provinces of Tamil, Telugu, and Kannada-speaking regions.
 Therefore the British found it to be an important place to be developed.
-It was initially made the headquarters for the then North Arcot district.
-During the British rule in early twentieth century, seeing the importance of the place, a separate district in the name of Chittoor was formed with Chittoor as head quarters.
+It was initially made the headquarters for the then-North Arcot district.
+During the British rule in the early twentieth century, seeing the importance of the place, a separate district in the name of Chittoor was formed with Chittoor as headquarters.

-Name any dynasty of South India they had this region under their rule.
-Before British, the Vijayanagar dynasty was the last significant rulers.
-In the middle of the 16th Century Vijayanagar Kingdom fell into pieces.
-Members of the royal family started ruling territory where they could sway.
-Different rerritories come under the rulers who held titiles of Zamindar or Poligar.
+Name any dynasty of South India that had this region under their rule.
+Before the British, the Vijayanagar dynasty was the last significant ruler.
+In the middle of the 16th Century, Vijayanagar Kingdom fell into pieces.
+Members of the royal family started ruling territories where they could sway.
+Different territories came under the rulers who held titles of Zamindar or Poligar.
 There were ten Poligars who were powerful in the region.

 Fort of Chittoor

-The region came under the Nawab of Arcot rule during early 18th century.
-Since the region acted as a barrier for the invaders Chittoor was known as khilla in Arcot’ parleys.
+The region came under the Nawab of Arcot's rule during the early 18th century.
+Since the region acted as a barrier for the invaders Chittoor was known as khilla in Arcot’s parleys.
 It is said that Abdul Wahab was the Khilladar of Chittoor for Nawab of Arcot.
 It is worthy to note that Hyder Ali the de-facto ruler of Mysore, had his initial training under Abdul Wahab.

 This is the only evidence we get that there existed a fort in Chittoor.